 5. Stay hydrated.

-There are certain medications that can cause dry mouth, making older adults more prone to these issues.
-In order to combat dry mouth, be sure to drink plenty of water.
+Certain medications can cause dry mouth, making older adults more prone to these issues.
+To combat dry mouth, be sure to drink plenty of water.
 You can also try to chew sugarless gum as well as artificial saliva products.
 Be sure to discuss your options with your dentist during your next appointment.

 6. Add more fluoride to your routine.

 To strengthen your dental enamel and keep your teeth strong, you might consider adding more fluoride to your routine.
 This includes toothpaste, rinses, and even gels.
 Fluoride is perfect for patients with crowns, bridges, and a high risk of cavities.

 If you have had restorative treatments, such as dental fillings, they may need to be replaced.
 Otherwise, these restorations could be chipped or broken, allowing for decay to develop underneath.